itsjunetime/smserver/README.md

 ### Dependencies
 - libsmserver, the tweak which allows sending texts with this app.
 You can get it from [here](https://github.com/iandwelker/libsmserver).
-- AppSync Unified (probably) - Without this, the .deb may fail to install (according to early reports).
-I'll look into removing this a dependency, but that's not a major priority right now.

 ## To Install
 This is definitely still in Beta stages; there are still issues and many features that need to be implemented.
-You have two options for installing: Using the provided .deb or building from source.
-If you want to use the .deb, simply download it from the `package` subdirectory here.
+You have two options for installing: Using the provided .deb or .ipa or building from source.
+If you want to use the .deb or .ipa, simply download it from the `package` subdirectory here.

 ### To build from source and install as regular app: